-Politics Chat: What Will The GOP Do With Moore’s Sexual Misconduct Allegations?
+Politics Chat: What Will the GOP Do With Moore’s Sexual Misconduct Allegations?

 Ed: Part of the political problem here is that there’s no obvious substitute, unless Sessions quits and comes back.

-Olivia: Trump might like that actually
+Olivia: Trump might like that actually.

 Ed: Write-ins worked for Murkowski in Alaska.